 - Pre and post-nuptial agreements

 Not only does mediation give you a more informal and relaxed environment in which to resolve your dispute, but it can also be a considerably cheaper alternative to litigation too.

-If you would like help in resolving a family dispute through mediation, call us in confidence now on 01494 790058.
+If you would like help in resolving a personal dispute through mediation, call us in confidence now on 03456 381381.
 Alternatively, email us at firstname.lastname@example.org.